Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

   linux-headers ncurses-dev openssl-dev pcre2-dev zlib-dev
 ```

-Version 0.105+: install the Rust toolchain.
+Install the Rust toolchain.
 The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) your Rust toolchain.
 Alpine users on the latest release may also find an adequate Rust toolchain with:
 ```sh
 apk add cargo rust
 ```